composer/composer/doc/03-cli.md

 or `update` as if you were running them from the [COMPOSER_HOME](#composer-home) directory.

+This is merely a helper to manage a project stored in a central location that can hold CLI tools or Composer plugins that you want to have available everywhere.

 This can be used to install CLI utilities globally and if you add `$COMPOSER_HOME/vendor/bin` to your `$PATH` environment variable.
 Here is an
 example: